Rebecca Paul (lottery official): Pre-lottery years and personal life

 Paul, a native of Indianapolis, Indiana, is an alumna of Butler University, where she earned a BS degree (1970) and an MS degree (1975) from the College of Education.

-Paul was selected as Miss Indiana 1972, and was the fourth runnerup in the 1973 Miss America Pageant, losing to Terry Anne Meeuwsen (best known as co-host of The 700 Club).
+Paul was selected as Miss Indiana 1972, and was the fourth runner-up in the 1973 Miss America Pageant, losing to Terry Anne Meeuwsen (best known as co-host of The 700 Club).
 After her pageant days, Paul was hired as a "weather girl" at a station in Indianapolis.
 She married Terry Paul, a construction executive and 1968 graduate of Butler University, and in 1977, when he took a new position in Illinois, she was hired at WICS, the then-NBC affiliate in Springfield, Illinois.
 While living in the state capital, Paul became involved with Republican party politics, rising to the position of party co-chair, before being tapped to run the Illinois Lottery.

 In 1999, while Paul was living in Atlanta and running that state's lottery, her husband died.
 When she moved to Tennessee, she met state legislator Jere Hargrove, who was a Democratic member of the Tennessee House of Representatives.
 Hargrove did not seek re-election in 2006, and the day after the election, on November 8, 2006, Hargrove and Paul were married in 2006 by Governor Phil Bredesen in the governor's mansion.
 She and Hargrove were divorced in 2021.